-Greeting from St. Anthony Falls Laboratory Director Fotis Sotiropoulos
+Greetings from St. Anthony Falls Laboratory Interim Director Chris Paola

-Welcome to the St. Anthony Falls Laboratory (SAFL), an interdisciplinary fluid mechanics research and educational facility of the College of Science and Engineering at the University of Minnesota.
+Welcome to the St. Anthony Falls Laboratory (SAFL), an interdisciplinary fluids research and educational facility of the College of Science and Engineering at the University of Minnesota.

-Our research is focused at the intersection of fluid mechanics with major societal challenges in energy, environment and health.
-We integrate cutting-edge experimental work at laboratory and field scales with advanced computational tools and theory to obtain innovative, science-based solutions to real-world fluid-flow challenges.
+Our research is focused at the intersection of fluid dynamics with major societal challenges in energy, environment and health.
+We integrate experiments in the laboratory and field with advanced computational tools and theory to obtain innovative, science-based solutions to real-world fluid-flow problems.

-Located on Hennepin Island in the Mississippi River in the heart of Minneapolis, SAFL serves as a resource for departments across the Twin Cities campus and statewide University system.
-But our connections and collaborations reach far beyond Minnesota, across the country and all over the world.
-We partner with local, state and federal agencies; private consulting firms; engineering companies; technical associations; and other educational institutions to expand knowledge in the field and solve complex engineering problems.
+Located on Hennepin Island in the Mississippi River in the heart of Minneapolis, SAFL serves as a resource for departments across the Twin Cities campus, the statewide University system, and the broader research community.
+Our connections and collaborations reach across the country and all over the world.
+We partner with local, state and federal agencies; private consulting firms; businesses of many kinds; technical associations; and other educational institutions to expand knowledge and solve problems.

-Since 2002, the laboratory has been the headquarters and administrative home of the National Center for Earth-surface Dynamics (NCED), a National Science Foundation-sponsored Science and Technology Center.
+Since 2002, the laboratory has been the headquarters and administrative home of the National Center for Earth-surface Dynamics (NCED), a National Science Foundation-sponsored research center.
 SAFL is also home to the Eolos Wind Energy Research Consortium, funded by the U.S. Department of Energy.

 As a leading research facility, we find ourselves at the beginning of the 21st century facing a challenging and exciting world of fast-paced change.
-Leveraging our world-class experimental facilities and building with our tradition of academic excellence in engineering, environmental, biological and geophysical fluid dynamics, we are uniquely positioned to confront emerging issues at the energy/environment nexus.
+With our recently renovated experimental facilities and powerful computational resources, and our tradition of academic excellence in engineering, environmental, biological and geophysical fluid dynamics, we are uniquely positioned to confront emerging issues at the energy/environment nexus.

---Fotis Sotiropoulos, Director, St. Anthony Falls Laboratory and James L. Record Professor, Department of Civil Engineering, College of Science and Engineering, University of Minnesota
+--Chris Paola, Interim Director, St. Anthony Falls Laboratory and CSE Distinguished Professor, Department of Earth Sciences, College of Science and Engineering, University of Minnesota